Colorado launches first-of-a-kind landfill-methane monitoring program

 aerial view of landfill in the middle of a big plain

-Landfill, Denver, Colorado (Marli Miller/UCG/Universal Images Group via Getty Images)
+A landfill in Denver.
+(Marli Miller/UCG/Universal Images Group via Getty Images)

 Colorado is aiming to change that.
 State officials are launching a large-scale initiative to reduce greenhouse gas emissions that includes plans to implement cutting-edge technologies for monitoring methane emissions from the state’s 80 landfills.
 The program, funded by a $129 million Climate Pollution Reduction Grant from the EPA, is the first of its kind and could set a precedent for other states, said Suzanne Jones, the executive director of Eco-Cycle, a Colorado-based nonprofit that promotes the development of zero-waste communities.